Easy 3-loop braids

 The quick set-up above is a good one if you want a fringe/ tassel of ends at both ends of the braid.
 If you only want that tassel at one end, there are several ways to start a braid with no loose ends.
 Below is one of them, a ‘divided’ loop start.

-In the above video, even though I begin with the left hand’s loops linked around the right hand’s loops, this is not the same type of start as the “handshake” no-ends start I demo in my Bracelet with Chevrons tutorial.
-The loop/ buttonhole here will have no “handshake” join at the top—and both sides of the loop will be braided at the same time.
-Also, both sides of the loop will be the same thickness, even if the braid has an odd number of loops.
+In the above video, even though I begin with the left hand’s loops linked around the right hand’s loops, this is not the same type of start as the “handshake” looped start I demo in my Bracelet with Chevrons tutorial.
+This is a “divided braid” loop start – both sides of the loop/buttonhole will be braided at the same time, not separately.

 Once you’ve made a few 3-loop braids, you’ll have no trouble at all making the 5-loop version.
 It’s an even nicer braid, very square-shaped and neat, with a great-looking chevron design on the sides.

-(Join the group to access files; the link to the files section is in the left sidebar of the group’s homepage.)
+(Join the group to access files; the files section can be accessed through a menu tab just under the header image on the group’s homepage.)

 Thanks for visiting and for reading this far!
 I probably won’t be able to post much for the rest of August, will be busy and then gone til early September.
 I’m very excited about my upcoming trip, and I know I’ll be excited to come home from it too, digest what I learned, and report here about it.